 • If you must stand at the fume hood, wear proper footwear with good cushioning or use anti-fatigue floor mats.

 No one wants to be injured and out of work and no one wants an MSD that could have been prevented, so take note, and implement these tips.
-When done right, you will have happier employees that are making fewer mistakes, showing signs of increased productivity, while being safer in the process.
+When done right, you will have happier employees who are making fewer mistakes, and showing signs of increased productivity, while being safer in the process.
 It takes time and effort, but better ergonomics leads to better business.

-National Laboratory Sales is a full service new and used lab furniture supplier carrying a full line of fume hoods and cabinets.
+National Laboratory Sales is a full-service new and used lab furniture supplier carrying a full line of fume hoods and cabinets.
 We are happy to help you with your laboratory needs and encourage good ergonomics in all workplace settings.